Childless married couples

 Same sex couples

-COFA Bordeaux COFA Bordeaux was accredited by Colombia until 26 November 2020.
+COFA Bordeaux was accredited by Colombia until November 26, 2020.

-COFA Bordeaux remains fully available for counselling to adoptive families in Colombian nationality, passport, and military situation procedures, and for birth parent queries.
+COFA Bordeaux and COFA Lyon remain fully available for counseling adoptive families about Colombian nationality, passport, and military situation procedures, as well as birth parent queries.

 COFA Bordeaux will continue offering Parenting Support Workshops, which are open to the adoptive families it has supported throughout their adoption procedure.

 COFA Lyon and COFA Bordeaux have been working for over 35 years with Colombia, where they share a joint representative.
 Following a period when this country entrusted us with many children, we have noted a steady decrease, mainly due to the development of national adoptions.

 In 2018, two Colombian children arrived in France through COFA Lyon.

 Signatory of The Hague Convention since November 1998.

 Legally adoptable Colombian children are those who benefit from a judicial decision of abandonment or whose legal representative have consented to their adoption.
 Their appearances differ according to their origin (indigenous, Afro-descendant, mixed race).